getsentry/sentry-javascript/packages/node-experimental/README.md

 Note that it is necessary to initialize Sentry **before you import any package that may be instrumented by us**.

+## Status of this Experiment

+Currently, this SDK:

+* Will capture errors (same as @sentry/node)
+* Auto-instrument for performance - see below for which performance integrations are available.

+**Manual instrumentation is not supported!**
+This is because the current Sentry-Performance-APIs like `Sentry.startTransaction()` are not compatible with the OpenTelemetry tracing model.
+We may add manual tracing capabilities in a later version.

 ## Available (Performance) Integrations

 * Http